Today’s BBQ recipe that will wow your friends is my grilled Caribbean Shrimp Kebabs.

 These tantalizing shrimp kebabs will amaze your guests and family alike with their delectable blend of spices, sugar and flavors, and the fresh pineapple teams up beautifully with the delicate flavor of the shrimp.

-If you are using bamboo skewers, (affiliate link) be sure to soak them in water for at least 30 minute before assembling the kebabs.
+If you are using bamboo skewers, be sure to soak them in water for at least 30 minute before assembling the kebabs.
 Bamboo will catch fire easily on the grill and soaking them keeps this from happening.